-Skin, the largest organ in our body directly reveals the energetic level of the entire psychophysical unit; it is a transparent mirror where the movement of the doshas bring about changes also of a radical nature in its biochemical balance.
+Skin, the largest organ in our body directly reveals the energetic level of the entire psychophysical unit; it is a transparent mirror where the movement of the doshas brings about changes also of a radical nature in its biochemical balance.
 Skin is the expression of our overall state of health; this stress invariably affects it.
 The diseases of the skin like psoriasis, eczema, dandruff, lichen planus etc. occur due to this stress.

 5000 years old ancient wisdom of Ayurveda has a lot to offer for millions of people to combat stress, the effects of which are often associated with skin, sexual health of the individuals.
 Since times unmemorable, Ayurveda has been advocating many rejuvenating recopies for improving & maintaining good health, which leads to a normal and happy life thus improving the deficiencies without any side effects.

-Treatment procedures mainly involve the changing of nutritional protocol & life style by which we can greatly influence our physical, mental & emotional health.
+Treatment procedures mainly involve the changing of nutritional protocol & lifestyle by which we can greatly influence our physical, mental & emotional health.
 While each patient should follow a regimen tailored to his/ her individual needs, the five classical procedures are meant to detoxify the human body- THE PANCHAKARMA CHIKITSA-are particularly beneficial.
 They are:

-1) VAMANA: a medicated emesis therapy cleanses kapha collected in the body & decongests the respiratory tract.
+1) VAMANA: a medicated emesis therapy cleanses Kapha collected in the body & decongests the respiratory tract.

-2) VIRECHANA: a medicated purgation therapy, removes toxins from the body that are accumulated in the gastro intestinal tract.
+2) VIRECHANA: a medicated purgation therapy, removes toxins from the body that are accumulated in the gastrointestinal tract.

 3) VASTHI: cleanses the accumulated toxins from all over the body.
 It is also highly beneficial in rejuvenation therapies.

-4) NASYAM: nasal administration of medicated oils to cleanse accumulated kapha dosha from the head & neck regions.
+4) NASYAM: nasal administration of medicated oils to cleanse accumulated Kapha dosha from the head & neck regions.